<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 The following rules apply to both true and assumed names of professional entities seeking consent to do business in New York:

 • The name of the entity must appropriately describe the profession to be practiced.
-The preferred format is to list the names of the owning professionals followed by the profession to be practiced and the appropriate corporate indicator (P.C., PLLC, etc.)
+The preferred format is to list the names of the owning professionals followed by the profession to be practiced and the appropriate corporate indicator (PC, PLLC, etc.).

 • If the name desired contains words, initials or abbreviations not commonly used in reference to the profession, a letter of explanation for those words must be provided.